 The inspirational story of Eddie Edwards prompted the production of a feature-length film.
-Though some of the films were fictionalised to maximise drama, the story of Eddie Edwards remains a remarkable one.
+Though elements of the films were fictionalised to maximise drama, the story of Eddie Edwards remains a remarkable one.
 We take a look at what made Eddie one of the greatest showmen in the world and the poster boy for dreamers everywhere.

 Eddie was a gifted downhill skier and despite his best efforts, he failed to make the Great British team.
 While many would have turned to a different vocation at this time, albeit with a heavy heart, Eddie decided that this was just the start.
 And he embarked on one of the most exciting journeys in British athletics history.